lachlandeer/deprecated-lachlandeer.github.io-src/content/home/about.md

 * The interaction between offline advertising and online word of mouth
 * How the structure of online networks influence the spread of information & decision making

 <strong style="color: red;">I'm on the job market</strong>.
-I will be available for interviews at the AMA Summer Academic Meeting in Chicago from August 8 - 11.
+I will be available for interviews at the AMA Summer Academic Meeting in Chicago from August 9 - 11.

 * My CV can be downloaded [here](files/lachlandeer-cv.pdf).
-* Download my Job Market Paper: ["Online WoM and the Performance of New Products."](files/lachlandeer-cv.pdf)
+* Download my Job Market Paper: ["Online Word of Mouth and the Performance of New Products."](files/lachlandeer-cv.pdf)